arandomwu-code/Kutforge/README.md

 # Kutforge

 A free, user-friendly Windows video editor with export up to 4K/120fps: no watermark, no subscription.
-Please make sure to read the disclaimer and license terms.
+PLEASE MAKE SURE TO READ THE DISCLAIMER.

 ## Disclaimer